The Best Dog Food for Yorkies: Top 5 Picks for 2017

 Why Our Review Matters?

 So why should you listen to me?
 What credentials do I have?
-Well, I'm not a vet, so I can't say that I have years of schooling and experience, but have Yorkies (two of them), and I've tried a lot of different foods.
+Well, I'm not a vet, so I can't say that I have years of schooling and experience, but I do have Yorkies (two of them), and I've tried a lot of different foods.

 Yorkies are notoriously picky eaters, meaning that I have spent more money on food that went to the garbage than I ever thought I would.